Strongly dipolar molecular Bose-Einstein condensates: From few- to many-body physics: Interactions and few-body physics

 using Van Vleck perturbation theory to build a fully coupled (fc) model.
 The matrix elements $M_{ij}(r,\theta)$, where $i,j$ denote the states $\ket{1}$ or $\ket{2}$, include the elements that arise from the Van Vleck transformation, which can once again be expanded by universal polynomial parameters [see Tab.~II of \textcite{Mukherjee2025}].

 Resonant dc shielding is typically efficient in the electric field range of $3.25 B_\text{rot}/d_0 \leq E \leq 3.8 B_\text{rot}/d_0$.
 This relatively narrow window reflects a key limitation of the technique, namely the restricted tunability of the interaction strength.
 Shielding is most effective around $E = E_\text{s} \approx 3.4 B_\text{rot}/d_0$ \cite{GonzalesMartinez2017} where a compromise is struck between maximizing the shielding barrier to avoid losses at short range and separating the states $\ket{1}$ or $\ket{2}$ to minimize state-changing collisions \cite{Lassabliere2022,Mukherjee2023b,Mukherjee2024}.
 In general, it works best for molecules with a high ratio of rotational constant to dipolar energy $\tilde{B}_\text{rot} = B_\text{rot} / \tilde{E}_\text{d}$ \cite{GonzalesMartinez2017}.
-While $\tilde{B}_\text{rot}$ is fairly small for KRb molecules, as shown in Tab.~\ref{tab:mwdressing}, \textcite{Matsuda2020,Li2021} managed to apply resonant dc shielding to fermionic ${}^{40}$K${}^{87}$Rb molecules in 2D and 3D systems.
-It was suggested by \textcite{Mukherjee2025b,Mukherjee2025c} that resonant dc shielding is ideal to realize systems with SU$(N)$ symmetry by making use of the numerous hyperfine states in molecules.
+While $\tilde{B}_\text{rot}$ is fairly small for KRb molecules, as shown in Tab.~\ref{tab:mwdressing}, \textcite{Matsuda2020,Li2021} managed to apply resonant dc shielding to fermionic ${}^{40}$K${}^{87}$Rb molecules in 2D and 3D systems. \cred{To extend beyond shielding of a single internal state, it} was suggested by \textcite{Mukherjee2025b,Mukherjee2025c} that resonant dc shielding is ideal to realize systems with SU$(N)$ symmetry by making use of the numerous hyperfine states in molecules.

 \paragraph{Microwave and optical ac shielding} Using avoided crossings at an intermediate distance between attractive and repulsive scattering-state curves is not specific to resonant dc shielding, but instead reflects a more general principle underlying various three-dimensional shielding techniques.
 Another example of such shielding is to use an ac electric field instead of a dc field.
 This third scheme takes advantage of the flexibility that an electromagnetic wave provides when dressing a molecule.
 The detuning $\Delta$ of the electromagnetic wave can vary depending on the energy of the corresponding photon, and its Rabi frequency $\Omega$ related to the strength of the corresponding ac field, and its polarization.